r-owen/seguin_web_server/README.md

 The fact that no shafts are raised is meant as a warning that you have reached the end.
 Continue advancing to weave the next repeat.

-Unweaving also requires an extra advance to unweave past the beginning of one repeat and start unweaving the next repeat.
+Unweaving also requires an extra advance, to unweave past the beginning of one repeat and start unweaving the next repeat.

 ## Remembering Patterns